Glif 6th, Grada

 ‘You look weird, too,’ Stars spoke as if she’d read his mind.
 ‘You’re too tall for a foxen.
 You should only be this high.’

-Ka’harja laughed as Stars held her hand to her midriff.
+Ka’harja laughed as Stars held her hand to her hip.

 ‘That’s how tall all the foxens in my troop are,’ she said simply.
 ‘And that’s how tall you should be.
 But you’re not.
 You’re as tall as my ears reach.
 Why is that?’

 ‘I just am?’
 Ka’harja didn’t feel like discussing it.
-Explaining the lingering effects of mis-measured potions to a non-alchemist, let alone a Har’py, wasn’t very appealing, so he tried to change the topic.
+Explaining the lingering effects of mis-measured potions to a non-alchemist, let alone a Har’py, wasn’t a very appealing conversation, so he tried to change the topic.
 ‘So, uh, did you sleep well?’

 ‘I didn’t sleep at all,’ Stars said.